 The university actually underwent a number of changes for the upcoming 2019 freshman class or Class of 2023.
-The college will now be offering full scholarships to families who earn under $125,000, incentives for first generation students, and scholarships for veterans and first responders’ children.
-More financial aid options and reduced fees will also be offered, including the ability to send in your own transcripts to reduce the fees students have to pay to apply.
+The college will now be offering full scholarships to families who earn under $125,000, incentives for first-generation students, and scholarships for veterans and first responders’ children.
+More financial aid options and reduced fees will also be offered.
+That includes the ability to send in your own transcripts to reduce the fees students have to pay to apply.

-Applicants to the University of Chicago can also choose to include a video of themselves, create content that is non-standard or concerning the student’s accomplishments, and submit the test scores they deem worthy of their skills.
+Applicants to the University of Chicago can also choose to include a video of themselves, or create content that is non-standard or about the student’s accomplishments.
+They can also submit the test scores they deem worthy of their skills.
 In addition, the university will be expanding partnerships, technology, and funding for programs.

 You May Still Want To Take the ACT or SAT

-Even though a number of schools have done away with the SAT and ACT requirements, that doesn’t mean you should skip the tests all together.
-The submission of your test scores is optional, but if you do well, they could provide insight into your skills and knowledge.
+Even though a number of schools have done away with the SAT and ACT requirements, that doesn’t mean you should skip the tests altogether.
+The submission of your test scores is optional.
+But if you do well, they could provide insight into your skills and knowledge.
 You are still welcome to submit your scores even if it’s not required.

 Also, you may discover you want to apply to a college that does require the SAT or ACT scores still.
-You don’t want to be stuck not being able to go after schools that you are interested in because you skipped the test.
+Don’t close those doors just because you didn’t feel like taking the tests.
 It’s important to do your research into each college’s application guidelines to ensure you’re not missing any information.

-The University of Chicago won’t be the last college in the United States to do away with the SAT and ACT requirements and it will make other research universities review their own policies.
+The University of Chicago won’t be the last college in the United States to become test-optional.
+It will make other research universities review their own policies.
 However, that doesn’t mean you should skip these standardized tests entirely.
-It’s important to submit the information that will highlight your skills and achievements, and this may just be your SAT or ACT score.
+It’s important to submit information that will highlight your skills and achievements.
+This may just be your SAT or ACT score.
 Remember to look carefully into each school’s application requirements to ensure you’re supplying all the necessary documents and information.
 And make sure to check out the University of Chicago’s new scholarship and financial aid offerings along with all the other changes they made to their application process.

 Use College Raptor to discover personalized college matches, cost estimates, acceptance odds, and potential financial aid for schools around the US—for FREE!